Pregnancy & Heat

 - Some sun is good for you!
+Just do not overdo it.
 Sun rays help your body produce vitamin D, which puts you in a good mood.
 The heat also helps to relax aching muscles and ligaments.

 - During pregnancy, the skin is more sensitive and prone to pigmentation spots - so it's best to pay extra attention to adequate sun protection.

 - After sunbathing -get up slowly and drink plenty of fluids.

 - Eat light, fresh summer food (salad, fruit, vegetables) preferably because fatty food and hard-to-digest foods strain the circulation; spicy foods can increase the heat.